How To Deal With Terrible Threes

 Everything is NO – NO is one of those words that are often used when kids are upset.
 They will respond with NO on everything because it’s a mere way of saying they don’t want to talk or they just don’t care for anything at all.

 Picky Eaters – Eating changes will occur as well when terrible 3s occur because they are wanting more and more options, or only want to eat certain specific items.
-Luckily, mine have been really good with food and are not as picky eaters but it’s not the case for everyone.

 Seeking Attention – Most if not all kids seek attention.
 Now there’s a positive attention seekers and negative attention seekers.